 I’ve done hours of research on every location that I recommend and photographed marriage proposals at many of Austin’s most popular (and secret) proposal spots.
 Let me help guide you in forming a game plan for your proposal spot.
 I can explain in detail where you should go and can even draw you a map if it seems helpful.

 I’ve been an LGBTQ+ ally since long before I started my business.
-I’ve photographed many LGBTQ+ weddings and your comfort is at the top of my priorities.
+I’ve photographed many LGBTQ+ weddings and proposals and your comfort is at the top of my priorities.

 Use me!
 I want to be your resource to make sure everything flows smoothly.
 Many of my clients--and perhaps you--are not from Austin.
 Call me, email me, or text me and we’ll work out all the details together so that you don’t leave anything out.